 Lure in the fun with Outward Hound Tail Teaser dog wand!
 Whether your existing lures are worn out or you’re looking to switch up the style, this replacement piece keeps the fun going.
 Compatible with the Tail Teaser dog training wand, the replacement attaches easily by looping the two ropes together; no tools required!
 Squeaky sounds keep dogs interested, while the faux fur body triggers dogs’ prey drive…

 “What’s this?
 Hide a Hedgie stimulates mental play with Hide N Squeak Fun.
 Oh my gosh!
 This is like a burrow toy.
 Only it has a top that’s spongy!
 It looks like it’s a bungee and then it has cute hedgehogs to hide around some treats.”

-Outward Hound’s hide and seek plush dog puzzle was designed specifically to eliminate boredom, encourage positive play, and feed your dog’s natural hunting instincts.
+Outward Hound’s Hide A line of hide and seek plush dog puzzles was designed specifically to eliminate boredom, encourage positive play, and feed your dog’s natural hunting instincts.
 2-in-1 interactive play means double the fun with options to play fetch or hide and seek to keep your dog mentally-stimulated.
-Bound to become your curious canine’s new favorite, our plush hide and seek line of puzzle toys are perfect for…
+For dogs who can’t get enough of these plushy animals, check out our replacement 3-packs!
+Bound to…

 “Look at this guys a treat tote!
 You can’t go wrong with this.”